microsoft/vscode-docs/release-notes/latest.md

 ### Migration Notes

-The following sections describe a few of Code's features that have changed with the move to Salsa and provide information about maintaining previous behaviours.
+The following sections describe a few of VS Code's features that have changed with the move to Salsa and provide information about maintaining previous behaviors.

 ### Linters

-The existing JavaScript language support provided some linting options that could be enabled by the `javascript.validate.lint.*` settings.
-With `jshint` and `eslint` there are powerful linters for JavaScript available.
+The existing JavaScript language support provided some linting options enabled by the `javascript.validate.lint.*` settings.
+With `jshint` and `eslint`, there are powerful linters for JavaScript available.
 Also, there are now extensions for VS Code available that integrate these linters.
 Therefore, we have decided to deprecate the built-in linter and Salsa now reports **syntax errors only**.
-We therefore **strongly recommend that you install and configure a JavaScript linter if your project hasn't done so already**.
+We **strongly recommend that you install and configure a JavaScript linter if your project hasn't done so already**.

 In particular, the existing JavaScript infrastructure provided an implicit *lint rule* which warned about undeclared variables unless they are mentioned in a /\*global\*/ comment block.
 This rule is no longer active and needs to be configured in your linter of choice.

-Here are the steps to setup `eslint`:
+Here are the steps to set up `eslint`:

 - `npm install -g eslint`
 - install the VS Code [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 - use `eslint --init` to create an initial eslint configuration by answering questions or by picking a popular configuration.

-**Tip** If you use JSON as the format of the eslint config file, then VS Code can provide you with Intellisense when you edit the file.
+**Tip** If you use JSON as the format of the eslint configuration file, then VS Code can provide you with IntelliSense when you edit the file.

 Notice, if you answer `yes` to "Do you use React", then the setting `experimentalObjectRestSpread` is enabled.
 Support for ObjectRestSpread is not yet provided by Salsa (see [#2103](https://github.com/Microsoft/TypeScript/issues/2103)).